vinothkumar6692/WalmartCodingChallenge/README.md

-* Find the number of seats available within the venue, optionally by seating level (available seats are seats that are neither held nor reserved)
+* Find the number of seats available within the venue, optionally by seating level (available seats are seats that are neither held nor reserved.)
-* Find and hold the best available seats on behalf of a customer, which can be limited to specific levels (Each ticket hold will expire within 60 seconds.
+* Find and hold the best available seats on behalf of a customer, which can be limited to specific levels (Each ticket hold will expire within 60 seconds.)
 * Reserve and commit a specific group of held seats for a customer

 Requirements